jahidhasan1893/CGI-Lab-Modified/README.md

-# Computer-Graphics-Basics
-This repo represents my learning of SWE 424(Computer Graphics and Image Processing Lab) course.

 ## Setup
 To open and run a **Python project** that you've cloned from a GitHub repository in **PyCharm**, follow these steps: